 What is it useful for?

 Originating in the polymer industry, capillary rheometry is useful for measuring the viscosity profiles of suspensions and slurries containing relatively large particles, at high particle loadings.
 Industrial examples include polymer melts, ceramic slurries, foodstuffs, inks and coatings.
-Capillary rheometers can apply very high force, which enables the exploration of behavior at far higher shear rates than is possible with rotational rheometry.
+Capillary rheometers, such as our Rosand range, can apply very high force, which enables the exploration of behavior at far higher shear rates than is possible with rotational rheometry.
 High shear rate performance is pertinent in many industrial processes, such as extrusion and spraying.
 For certain applications the sample size required for capillary rheometry, around a liter for the generation of a flow curve, is a limitation.